 Epps Research Group

-Angie and Kaleigh receive the 2013 NSF Scholar award to support their attendance at the 17th Annual Green Chemistry & Green Engineering Conference.
+Angie and Kaleigh receive the 2013 NSF Scholar award to support their attendance at the 17th Annual Green Chemistry & Engineering Conference.
 The two are amongst thirty six students to receive the award.
 Angie's presentation will be entitled "Lignin- and fatty acid-derived block copolymers for nanostructured thermoplastic elastomers."
-Kaleigh's presentation is in development.
+Kaleigh's presentation is entitled "Getting a handle on vanillin: Green Modifications."
 More information on the conference can be found at the conference website.